anisiapopescu/AP_old.github.io/index.md

 <img src="https://raw.githubusercontent.com/anisiapopescu/anisiapopescu.github.io/main/images/poza.jpg" width=155>

-I'm a postdoctoral scholar at the [University of Potsdam](https://www.uni-potsdam.de/en/university-of-potsdam) and the [University of Southern California](https://www.usc.edu/).
-My reseach focuses on speech production and perception.
-I am interested in the organization and timing patterns of speech gestures and the mental representation of these patterns.
-I am also interested in speech development, in particular how speech fluency is affected by literacy acquisition in early childhood.
+I'm a postdoctoral fellow at the [University of Potsdam](https://www.uni-potsdam.de/en/university-of-potsdam) and the [University of Southern California](https://www.usc.edu/).
+My reseach focusses on speech production and perception in a laboratory phonology approach and from a developmental perspective.
+My main interest has been the timing of gestural coordination patterns, acoustic-articulatory relations and the cognitive representation of phonological and prosodic units.
+From a developmental perspective, I am interested in speech production in children, specifically how speech production interacts with segmental representation, through metalinguistic skills such as reading proficiency.

 =====================